port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/kubernetes/full-kubernetes-exporter.md

 * DaemonSet
 * Job

-- `Service` uses selectors to route traffic to pods.
-Since this is not a direct mapping, relating a service to a workload is usually done using a strict naming convention.
-This use-case assumes a naming convention where the `workload`'s name is equal to its associated `service`.
+- `Service` uses selectors to route traffic to pods, which complicates mapping a `service` entity to it's `workload` entity.
+For simplicity, we will map `Service` to `Namespace`

 :::